Brian Gallagher

-Brian Gallagher is the former President and Chief Executive Officer of United Way Worldwide.
+Brian Gallagher is a nonprofit executive.
+He is the former president and CEO of United Way Worldwide.

 Early life and education

 Gallagher was born in Chicago, Illinois.
 He was raised in Hobart, Indiana, where he was one of six children.
 His father was a plumber and his mother was a homemaker who reupholstered chairs for extra income.

 In 1981, he graduated from Ball State University with a degree in social work and started with the United Way as a management trainee.
 In 1992, he received his MBA from Emory University, and in 2003 Ball State University awarded Gallagher an honorary Doctor of Humanities.

 Career

 After working for United Way for 21 years (with the last five at the United Way in Columbus), Gallagher was appointed to be the President and CEO of the United Way of America in 2002.
 He held this position he held until 2009 when United Way of America and United Way International joined to form United Way Worldwide.

 In January 2017, he was appointed by then-Governor of Indiana Mike Pence as a trustee of his alma mater Ball State University for a term lasting until December 31, 2020.